 DISCUSSION

-We here report a case of peritoneal cavernous hemangiomatosis.
+Here, we report a case of peritoneal cavernous hemangiomatosis.
 Cavernous hemangiomatosis can occur in the parenchymal viscera such as liver[2] or spleen[3].
-In 2011, Ribback reported a case of nodular hemangiomatosis of the pleura and peritoneum.
-However, the advanced pathological type of the hemangiomatosis was not described[1].
+In 2011, Ribback et al[1] reported a case of nodular hemangiomatosis of the pleura and peritoneum; however, the advanced pathological type of the hemangiomatosis was not described.

 According to the pathology and immunohistochemistry results, the lesion in the present case was composed of vascular components without lymphatic components.
 Therefore, we excluded the diagnosis of lymphangioma[4] and other lymphangiogenic tumors.
-We also excluded the diagnosis of epithelioid hemangioma as the vascular lumen was lined with squamous endothelium without lymphocytes, eosinophils, or the formation of lymphoid follicles, and imaging examination did not show any abnormal soft tissue mass and bone destruction[5,6].
-Platelet was not decreased in this patient and no spindle tumor cells or fissured lacuna were found in pathological examination, allowing us to further exclude the diagnosis of kaposiform hemangioendothelioma[7,8].
-The diagnosis of multicystic mesothelioma was also excluded as the mass contained dark red cystic fluid, and the inner cystic wall was lined with flat endothelial cells instead of cubic mesothelial cells[9].
+We also excluded the diagnosis of epithelioid hemangioma since the vascular lumen was lined with squamous endothelium without lymphocytes, eosinophils, or the formation of lymphoid follicles, and imaging examination did not show any abnormal soft tissue mass and bone destruction[5,6].
+Platelet count was not decreased in this patient and no spindle tumor cells or fissured lacuna were found in pathological examination, allowing us to further exclude the diagnosis of kaposiform hemangioendothelioma[7,8].
+The diagnosis of multicystic mesothelioma was also excluded as the mass contained dark red cystic fluid and the inner cystic wall was lined with flat endothelial cells instead of cubic mesothelial cells[9].
 Pathological examination showed that the lumen was lined with squamous endothelium without heterogeneity, and immunohistochemical examination showed that the Ki-67 value of the endothelial cells was 2%.
 We excluded the possibility of malignant tumors.
 The cystic lesions were diffusively located on the surface of the greater omentum, peritoneum, mesentery of the small intestine, and organs including the liver and spleen.
 No invasion of the intestinal wall or parenchyma of the liver and spleen occurred.
 Therefore, the final diagnosis was peritoneal cavernous hemangiomatosis.

 Although a huge cystic lesion was located in the abdominal cavity, the platelet count and coagulation function tests were within the reference ranges.
 Thus, Kasabach–Merritt syndrome was excluded[10].
 We also excluded Maffucci's syndrome because no deformity or activity limitation of the extremities was found[11].
 Finally, we excluded Klippel–Trenaunay syndrome because the patient had no nevus vascularis, lower extremity deformity, or superficial varicosities[12].